-Seasonal, year-round, and news or trend-related marketing can work well, especially for non-fiction.
-If your book is related to adoption, you not only have National Adoption month in November, but there are a variety of parent and child-oriented days through out the year, including Mother's and Father's Day, Baby Safety Month (September), and Sing with Your Child Month (March).
+Seasonal, year-round, and news- or trend-related marketing can work well, especially for non-fiction.
+If your book is related to adoption, you not only have National Adoption month in November, but there is a variety of parent and child-oriented days throughout the year, including Mother's Day and Father's Day, Baby Safety Month (September), and Sing With Your Child Month (March).

 If you're a fiction writer, you need to be creative and clever in using these strategies.
 Some ideas to tie your book into events include using your character's interests or job, your book's setting, and the themes or plot of your book.
 For example, if your character owns a spa, you can have a giveaway for bath basket for Bubble Bath Day on January 8th.